Configuration

 Full Example

-Below is a complete backend/.env file suitable for local development:
+A complete backend/.env suitable for local development:

 # Application